-Nada Bakos, a Senior Fellow in the Program on National Security at the Foreign Policy Research Institute, is a highly-regarded national security expert with 20 years of in-depth knowledge base in global intelligence.
+Nada Bakos, a Templeton Fellow in the Program on National Security at the Foreign Policy Research Institute, is a highly-regarded national security expert with 20 years of in-depth knowledge base in global intelligence.
 As a Central Intelligence Agency (CIA) analyst, she was a key member of the team charged with analyzing the relationship between Iraq, al-Qaeda and the 9/11 attacks.
 Subsequently, during the war in Iraq, Ms. Bakos was asked to serve as the Chief Targeting officer tracking one of the world’s most wanted terrorist, Abu Musab al-Zarqawi.
 In 2006, Zarqawi was killed in a targeted strike conducted by US military forces.
-She was recently featured in the Emmy award winning HBO documentary, Manhunt, has appeared as a guest commentator on CNN, ABC, MSNBC, FOX, NBC and as a resource for journalists at the New York Times, Wall Street Journal, Washington Post and other major international and national media outlets.
+She was recently featured in the Emmy-award winning HBO documentary, Manhunt, and is a National Security analyst for CNN.

 After leaving the CIA, Ms. Bakos worked in a key role with Starbucks Corporation Public Affairs and as a consultant to a variety of organizations.
 Ms. Bakos has worked with C-level corporate executives, senior level government officials, and front-line-technical teams to help them understand the business or security-related context to deploying new processes and technologies.

-Her upcoming book, The Targeter, will be available February 2017 by Little, Brown publisher.
+Her upcoming book, The Targeter, will be published by Little, Brown.

 In the news